Nova Measuring Instruments (NASDAQ:NVMI) Issues Q3 2021 Earnings Guidance

 Nova Measuring Instruments (NASDAQ:NVMI) issued an update on its third quarter 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of $0.850-$0.980 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.740.
 The company issued revenue guidance of $99 million-$106 million, compared to the consensus revenue estimate of $90.03 million.

-Nova Measuring Instruments (NASDAQ:NVMI) last posted its quarterly earnings results on Thursday, August 5th.
-The semiconductor company reported $0.90 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.73 by $0.17.
+Nova Measuring Instruments (NASDAQ:NVMI) last issued its earnings results on Thursday, August 5th.
+The semiconductor company reported $0.90 EPS for the quarter, topping analysts’ consensus estimates of $0.73 by $0.17.
+The firm had revenue of $97.75 million during the quarter, compared to the consensus estimate of $88.38 million.
 Nova Measuring Instruments had a net margin of 20.78% and a return on equity of 18.88%.
-The business had revenue of $97.75 million during the quarter, compared to the consensus estimate of $88.38 million.
-During the same quarter last year, the firm posted $0.48 EPS.
-Nova Measuring Instruments’s revenue was up 56.2% compared to the same quarter last year.
-Analysts forecast that Nova Measuring Instruments will post 3.22 EPS for the current fiscal year.
+The company’s revenue was up 56.2% compared to the same quarter last year.
+During the same quarter in the previous year, the firm posted $0.48 earnings per share.
+As a group, analysts forecast that Nova Measuring Instruments will post 3.22 earnings per share for the current year.

 An institutional investor recently raised its position in Nova Measuring Instruments stock.
-Royal Bank of Canada raised its stake in shares of Nova Measuring Instruments Ltd. (NASDAQ:NVMI) by 26.7% in the second quarter, according to its most recent filing with the Securities & Exchange Commission.
-The institutional investor owned 1,187 shares of the semiconductor company’s stock after buying an additional 250 shares during the quarter.
-Royal Bank of Canada’s holdings in Nova Measuring Instruments were worth $122,000 at the end of the most recent reporting period.
-60.17% of the stock is currently owned by institutional investors and hedge funds.
+Morgan Stanley increased its position in shares of Nova Measuring Instruments Ltd. (NASDAQ:NVMI) by 565.1% in the 2nd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor owned 95,734 shares of the semiconductor company’s stock after purchasing an additional 81,340 shares during the period.
+Morgan Stanley owned approximately 0.34% of Nova Measuring Instruments worth $9,850,000 as of its most recent SEC filing.
+Institutional investors own 60.17% of the company’s stock.

 Nova Measuring Instruments Company Profile